Lower South - The Best Plants to Grow in Your Garden

-Gardening in the Lower South, which encompasses parts of Georgia, Alabama, Arkansas, Mississippi, North Carolina, South Carolina, Texas, and Louisiana, falls in USDA Hardiness Zone 8 and AHS Heat Zones 7-9, is a rewarding experience.
-Here are some expert tips:
+The Lower South region, including parts of Georgia, Alabama, Arkansas, Mississippi, North Carolina, South Carolina, Texas, and Louisiana, typically falls within USDA Hardiness Zone 8 and AHS Heat Zones 7-9.
+Here are some expert gardening tips for this region: